Can massage therapy for cerebral palsy help reduce muscle tightness?

 When there’s too much pressure placed on the body for too long, circulation gets cut off, which allows for the skin to breakdown.

-Typically, massage therapy involves frequent body examinations.
-This helps identify skin irritations early and promote skin health.
+As massage therapy involves frequent body examinations, it can help identify skin irritations early and promote skin health.

 5. Low Risk